NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Methodology

 \subsection{Reinforcement Learning}

-The goal of the RL stage is to address the reasoning inefficiency that emerge after the Long CoT SFT stage.
+The goal of the RL stage is to address the reasoning inefficiency that emerges after the Long CoT SFT stage.
 By designing fine-grained reward functions, we guide the model to reduce redundant reasoning while maintaining solution quality, thereby producing more efficient reasoning paths.
+We employ Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} as our RL algorithm, chosen for its strong performance and low memory requirement.